Anasthase/git-broom/README.md

 ## Protected branches

 You may have branches that you do not want to delete, even if they are merged.
-You can define these branches as "protected", as a comma-separated list of branches stored with Git configuration under the `broom.protectedbranches` key.
+You can define these branches as "protected", as a comma-separated list regular expressions stored with Git configuration under the `broom.protectedbranches` key.

 ```
 git config --local broom.protectedbranches main,release-1.0
 ```

 ```
-git config --global broom.protectedbranches main
+git config --global broom.protectedbranches main,^release/+
 ```

-Protected branches will never be deleted by Git Broom.
+Branches matching any of the regular expresions will not be deleted by Git Broom.
 If a protected branch is merged, you will only be informed by the tool.

+See https://docs.rs/regex/latest/regex/#syntax for details on the regular expression syntax.

 ## Build